Schräge Musik: German developments

-Oberleutnant Rudolf Schoenert of 4./NJG 2 decided to experiment with upward-firing guns in 1941 and began trying out upward-firing installations, amid scepticism from his superiors and fellow pilots.
+Oberleutnant (Flying officer) Rudolf Schoenert of 4./NJG 2 decided to experiment with upward-firing guns in 1941 and began trying out upward-firing installations, amid scepticism from his superiors and fellow pilots.
 The first installation was made late in 1942, in a Dornier Do 17Z-10 that was also equipped with the early UHF-band version of the FuG 202 Lichtenstein B/C radar.
 In July 1942, Schoenert discussed the results of his experiment with General Josef Kammhuber, who authorized the conversion of three Dornier Do 217J-1s, to add a vertical armament of four or six MG 151s.
 Further experiments were carried out by the Luftwaffe flight testing centre Erprobungsstelle at Tarnewitz on the Baltic Sea coast through 1942.
 An angle between 60° and 75° was found to give best results, allowing a target turning at 8°/sec to be kept in the gunsight.

-Schönert was made CO of II./NJG 5, and an armourer serving with the Gruppe, Oberfeldwebel Mahle, developed a working arrangement with the unit's Messerschmitt Bf 110s, mounting a pair of MG FF/M 20 mm cannon in the rear compartment of the upper fuselage, firing through twin holes in the canopy's glazing.
-Schönert used such a modified Bf 110 to shoot down a bomber in May 1943.
+Schoenert was made CO of II./NJG 5, and an armourer serving with the Gruppe, Oberfeldwebel Mahle, developed a working arrangement with the unit's Messerschmitt Bf 110s, mounting a pair of MG FF/M 20 mm cannon in the rear compartment of the upper fuselage, firing through twin holes in the canopy's glazing.
+Schoenert used such a modified Bf 110 to shoot down a bomber in May 1943.
 From June 1943, an official conversion kit was produced for the Junkers Ju 88 and Dornier Do 217N fighters.
-Between August 1943 and the end of the year, Schönert achieved 18 kills with the new gun installation.
+Between August 1943 and the end of the year, Schoenert achieved 18 kills with the new gun installation.
 Before the introduction of Schräge Musik in 1943, the Nachtjagdgeschwadern (NJG, night fighter wings) were equipped with heavy fighters fitted with radar in the nose and a combination of front-firing and defensive weapons.